Our own cocoa production: La Magdalena

 Sustainable farming

-We seized the opportunity in 2016 to develop a cocoa farm on 1,536 hectares.
-Fundamental soil improvement measures had to be implemented before planting the area that was previously used for cattle farming.
-Drainage was installed to reduce the risk of stagnant moisture and to promote soil aeration and biological soil activity.
-Spreading organic fertiliser helped to restore the necessary soil quality and to prepare the areas for cocoa production.
+Before the land, which was previously used for cattle farming, could be planted, fundamental soil improvement measures were necessary.
+Drainage systems were installed to reduce the risk of waterlogging and promote soil aeration and soil life activity.
+The application of organic fertilizers helped to restore the required soil quality and prepare the land for cocoa cultivation.

 We raised the cocoa plants in our own nursery.
 One million fine cocoa seedlings along with shade trees have been planted on about two-thirds of the farm to date.
 The remaining one-third is left to nature.
 Our approach strives to harmonise economy and ecology, and to establish a sustainable balance between cocoa farming and the environment.